How Much Tip Money Do ‘Below Deck’ Crew Members Make?

-Beyond getting to explore exotic locations like Tahiti and the Caribbean, Below Deck crew members also make a good amount of coin.
+Beyond getting to explore exotic locations like Tahiti and the Caribbean, crew members on Below Deck also make a good amount of coin.
 In addition to their base salary and practically free room and board, crew members make a tip, which can amount to some serious money.

-Sometimes tip amounts match the effort from the crew.
+Sometimes tip amounts match the effort of the crew.
 Sometimes it doesn’t.
-Harsh weather conditions or the guests’ whim sometimes mean the crew busts their butts but ends up not receiving a great tip.
+Harsh weather conditions or the guests’ whims sometimes mean the crew busts their butts but ends up not receiving a great tip.
 So what is a normal tip for a charter?

 This is what the crew makes in salary

 Superyacht captains make anywhere from $120,000 to $180,000 annually.
 The larger the vessel, the higher the salary.
 Some captains make up to $210,00 a year.
 The chef typically makes anywhere from $70,000 to $100,000, and the bosun can expect between $48,000 to $60,000.

 A chief stew might start at around $62,000 but could be making up to $80,000 on a larger yacht.
 The interior crew are also well paid and make between $50,000 to $70,000.
 Deckhands are looking at $40,000 to $55,000.

 The captain on Below Deck typically divides tip money evenly amongst the crew.
 Sometimes this practice can be a little hard to swallow when one team pushes harder during a specific charter.
 When chief stew Kate Chastain and second stew carried the majority of a charter on Below Deck, Chastain couldn’t help but tweet.
 “I hope you all are enjoying tonight’s